 When you notice you’ve hit a slump in the middle of the day or you are reaching a point of total hopelessness, 17 seconds is a great starting off point for raising your energy level and improving your mood.

-Improve your mood by:
+Improve your mood in 17 seconds:

 However, keep in mind that if you are really struggling emotionally, you shouldn’t expect to all of a sudden make a massive leap into total joy.
 That’s unrealistic and wouldn’t be sustainable.
 Instead, think of it more like a gradual climb.